How to Properly Screen Tenants in Charleston: A Landlord's Guide

 Verify Their Identity

-Make sure the tenant is who they say they are by verifying their identity.
-With identity theft on the rise, it’s more important now than ever to make sure the tenant is who they’re claiming to be on their application.
+With identity theft a constant issue, it's more important now than ever to make sure the tenant is who they're claiming to be on their application.
 Verifying their identity will help you to know who they are and a few crucial details about them, such as any debt, court judgments, and bankruptcies during your tenant screening process.

 Background checks are pretty standard for landlords—and are one of the most powerful tools in determining tenant eligibility.
 Performing a background check will weed out those potential tenants that could pose a risk to your property from the start.